paysdoc/ES6TypeScript/README.md

     //...
 }
 ```
 Default exports are imported differently than regular imports.
-Since there is only one default export per file
+Since there is only one default export per file the name doesn't matter
-(if you define multiple, only the last will exported) the name doesn't matter.
+(if you define multiple, only the last will get exported).

 ```javascript
 import Example from './example'; //<- Works import RandomName from './example'; //<- Works